Frequently Asked QuestionsFind answers to common questions below...

 - Commit to a regular time slot.

 It’s also really important to be realistic in your expectations about your progress.
-While you’ll certainly progress on the minimum amount of practice that I recommend, you definitely won’t progress as quickly as someone who practices a lot more.
+While you’ll certainly progress on a relatively small amount of practice, you definitely won’t progress as quickly as someone who practices a lot more.
 (A few of my current students are practicing at least four hours a day).

 In other words, the harder you work, the faster you’ll progress.
 But, you already knew that right? 🙂